backstreetbrogrammer/31_AdvancedConcurrency/README.md

 **ExecutorService vs Fork/Join**

+Fork/Join framework is an implementation of the `ExecutorService` interface for parallel execution.

 After the release of Java 7, many developers decided to replace the `ExecutorService` framework with the **Fork/Join framework**.